JuanLiOHRI/Abbreviated-Smell-Test-PD/README.md

 1. `1.
 Tables, distributions, ROCs.qmd`
    1. Code for
-      - Table 1:
+      - Table 1: demographic and diagnostic characteristics of the 3 cohorts
-      - Table 2:
+      - Table 2: AUC, sensitivity and specificity of SST-ID and UPSIT
-      - Supplemental Table 2:
+      - Supplemental Table 2: relationship between SST-ID/UPSIT scores with age, sex, and diagnostic groups
-      - Figure 2:
+      - Figure 2: distribution and AUC values of SST-ID and UPSIT
-      - Supplemental Figure 1:
+      - Supplemental Figure 1: distribution and AUC values of SST-TH and SST-DS
    2. Need to read
       - `diagnosis colors.csv`
       - `Ottawa_cut.csv`